 Marina Gershkovich, Ph.D., is a licensed psychologist with a practice in New York.
 She specializes in evidence-based treatment of anxiety, OCD, depression, and trauma-related disorders.
-Dr. Gershkovich is also a clinical researcher at Columbia University Medical Center at the New York State Psychiatric Institute.
-She is also an adjunct professor at Fordham University and regularly provides cognitive behavioral therapy (CBT) workshops at New York University to other clinicians.
+Dr. Gershkovich is an Assistant Professor and clinical researcher at Columbia University Medical Center at the New York State Psychiatric Institute.
+She is also an adjunct professor at New York University (NYU) and Fordham University and regularly provides cognitive behavioral therapy (CBT) workshops to other clinicians.

 Dr. Gershkovich received her undergraduate degree from Cornell University, and her Ph.D. in clinical psychology from Drexel University.
 She completed her clinical psychology internship at the Boston Consortium, and held academic appointments at the Boston University School of Medicine and Harvard Medical School.